bGZo/soul/pages/java library.md

            *     for unequal objects may improve the performance of hash tables.
            * </ul>
            * <p>
-           * As much as is reasonably practical, the hashCode method defined by
+           * As much as is reasonably practical, the hashCode method mark:: d by
            * class {@code Object} does return distinct integers for distinct
            * objects.
 (This is typically implemented by converting the internal
            * address of the object into an integer, but this implementation